MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/change-user-storage.md

 When a user has filled their 5 TB of OneDrive storage to at least 90% capacity, Microsoft will increase your default storage space in OneDrive to up to 25 TB per user (admins may set a lower per-user limit if they want to).

 For any user that reaches at least 90% capacity of their 25 TB of OneDrive storage, additional cloud storage will be provided as 25 TB SharePoint team sites to individual users.
+For more information and assistance, contact [Microsoft Support](https://go.microsoft.com/fwlink/?linkid=869559).

 Admins can check for OneDrive eligibility beyond 5 TB via [Check OneDrive site eligibility for increased storage](/sharepoint/troubleshoot/storage/check-storage-increase-eligibility).